mulles/LS_EA_EL3060_Labjack_Raspi_Setup/README.md

 TODO Migrate this into an Ansible Vault

 TODO link/combine this Repo with LATEX Master Thesis Doc.
-COULDDO modularize this Repo into Ansible and Python Scripts at least
+TODO Add public links to Grafana as soon as repo is public COULDDO modularize this Repo into Ansible and Python Scripts at least